UK Tax Strategy

 Risk profile

-HEINEKEN is present in more than 70 countries around the world and is subject to diverse tax legislation.
 Tax legislation is often complex and subject to interpretation, meaning expert understanding and careful judgement is key.
-Failure to comply with applicable regulations could lea to fines, claims and reputational damage.
+Failure to comply with applicable regulations could lead to fines, claims and reputational damage.

 Our tax principles provide guidance on exercising judgement and ensure consistent understanding of HEINEKEN’S position on risk.